 Which PCB surface is best for lead-free soldering?

+What should I consider when designing a multilayer PCB?
 Key factors include layer stack-up, impedance control, heat dissipation, and ensuring the manufacturer can meet your specifications.

 What is a multilayer PCB?